khanduri/influxdb.com/content/docs/kapacitor/v0.1/expr/index.md

 title: Expression Language
 ---

-Kapacitor uses an expression language apart from the TICK DSL.
+Kapacitor uses an expression language apart from the TICKscript DSL.
 These expressions are used to define transformations on data points as well as define boolean expressions that act as filters.
 The expression language is a superset of the InfluxQL `WHERE` clause expressions.
 As such any expression that works as a `WHERE` clause in InfluxQL works in the Kapacitor expression language.